What is Subordinated Debt?

 Let’s take a simple example to illustrate this.

-Let’s say that you are a bank and you have offered a subordinated debt to Company Y. After a certain period, Company Y went bankrupt.
-As a result, Company Y now wouldn’t be able to pay the money it has taken as loan.
+Let’s say that you are a bank, and you have offered a subordinated debt to Company Y. After a certain period, Company Y went bankrupt.
+As a result, Company Y now wouldn’t be able to pay the money it has taken as a loan.

 You may ask – why?

-As you can see, subordinated loan is pretty risky.
+As you can see, the subordinated loan is pretty risky.

 However, there’s one advantage.

-But still, it is better that the banks offer loans after a lot of due diligence and by looking into the cash flow, past years’ earnings, and the assets of the company.
-The banks should also look at important ratios like debt-equity ratio, net profit ratio, current and quick ratio etc.
+But still, it is better than the banks offer loans after a lot of due diligence and by looking into the cash flow, past years’ earnings, and the assets of the company.
+The banks should also look at important ratios like debt-equity ratio, net profit ratio, current and quick ratio, etc.